3 min read

 When used ethically, AI can still be a great tool to support the writing of your personal statement.
 Here are some ways to use AI without risking your legitimacy:

-• plans – if you’re not sure how to plot out your personal statement, AI could give you advice on how to plan the structure of your statement
+• planning – if you’re not sure how to plot out your personal statement, AI could give you advice on how to plan the structure of your statement

 • ideas – if you’re stuck, AI can suggest ideas for you to use as a springboard for your own writing

-• prompts – like a writing exercise, AI can generate a prompt or theme to help you kickstart your work
+• prompts – AI can generate a prompt or theme to help you kickstart your work

 • writer’s block – using a chatbot may give you the inspiration you need to beat the freezing effects of writer’s block